 Tips, Tricks and Advice For NCAAF Betting

 Home-field advantage is usually worth 2½-to-three points in college football, so it’s important to make sure the game isn’t at a neutral site.
 Also, see how far the visiting team is traveling, and if they will have a good contingent of fans.
-The same goes for whether thr home team has a loud and intimidating fan base.
+The same goes for whether the home team has a loud and intimidating fan base.

 As with any game or sport played outdoors, check the weather.
 Early in the college season, extreme heat can have an impact on athletes getting tired early and not scoring as much.
 Rain often has an impact, especially during hurricane season in the southeast.
-Conversely, when it/s the end of the season, it’s not uncommon to see games played in the snow.
+Conversely, when it’s the end of the season, it’s not uncommon to see games played in the snow.

 Really bad weather can hamper teams, with less scoring and lower totals.
 It may also heavily help the home team, especially if the visiting team isn’t used to playing in snow, cold or heat.

 Do not rely solely on statistics to make your bets and pick your teams, as they can be wildly misleading.
-You have to know a team’s previous schedule, who it has played and what system the opponent(s) used before knowing what those stats mean.
+You have to know a team’s previous schedule, who it has played and what system the opponent(s) used, before knowing what those stats mean.

 A passing team is going to have crazy quarterback and wide-receiver numbers while scoring a lot of points.
 Conversely, a running team has the same sort of rushing stats.
-A team playing a soft schedule will have great defensive numbers, while a team that’s played a challenging schedule will have lesser stats.
+A team playing a soft schedule will have great defensive numbers, while a team that’s playing a challenging schedule will have lesser stats.